-History at Lawrence Sheriff School is a compulsory subject at Key Stage 3 and a popular option choice at both GCSE and A Level.
+History at Lawrence Sheriff School is a compulsory subject in year 7 and 8 and a popular option choice at both GCSE and A Level.
 The aim of the department is to develop students’ understanding of History as part of a continuum which helps understand our present world.
 This is achieved through varied but rigorous learning experiences.
 High levels of intellectual independence are encouraged amongst students where knowledge, interpretation and evaluation of the past are a priority.

-The department also aims to encourage interest in History outside the classroom; with various local field trips at KS3, and the opportunity to either visit First and Second World War battlefield sites in France and Belgium or Nazi and Cold War Berlin, with expert guides, for GCSE groups.
+The department also aims to encourage interest in History outside the classroom; there is an opportunity to either visit First and Second World War battlefield sites in France and Belgium or Nazi and Cold War Berlin, with expert guides, for GCSE groups.
 There are also opportunities to visit Russia or the United States at A Level.

-At Key Stage 3, the department’s approach is to strike a balance between knowledge and skills, studying British and World History within a broad chronological framework based both on thematic and in depth investigations.
+In year 7 and 8, the department’s approach is to strike a balance between knowledge and skills, studying British and World History within a broad enquiry framework based both on thematic and in depth investigations.

 In Year 7, students concentrate on war, society and power, covering a range of topics from traditional British history, such as the Norman Conquest, to topics such as Genhis Khan and the Asante kingdom.

 In Year 8, students focus on science and religion, revolutions and the treatment of minorities, covering a range of topics from traditional British history, such as the Peasants Revolt, to revolutionary movements in Central America.
 Students then decide whether or not they want to continue their study of history.